L.M.Reid is a gardener with lots of experience. This writer has published many gardening articles so you can learn how to grow many plants.

 - Leave in the container and put in a sunny but sheltered spot a few hours a day for about three to four days.

-This will acclimatize the plants to the outside weather and so it will be less stressful for them once transplanted into the ground.
+This will acclimatize the plants to the outside weather, making it less stressful for them once transplanted into the ground.

-- When you dig each hole place the small stake in it first.
-The stake should be at least fifteen to twenty inches high.
+- When you dig each hole, place the small stake in it first.
+The stake should be at least 15 to 20 inches high.

-- Water the hole and then place each plant in the soil and cover making sure to flatten in down firmly but gently.
+- Water the hole, place each plant in the soil and cover, making sure to flatten in down firmly but gently.

-- These will bloom and then die off.
+- It takes about five weeks before you see the first flowers appearing.
+These will bloom and then die off.

 - Peppers first appear green on the plant.
 You can pick them then if you wish.

 - Depending on what variety you have, they will then turn red, yellow or orange.
 This is when the plant is fully mature.
 They will be a lot sweeter and have more vitamins in them once they change color.